crusher-dev/documentation/docs/reference/api/java-embedded.md

 closes.
 You will need to close `CairoEngine` gracefully when the application stops.

-QuestDB provides a default configuration which only requires the `data directory` to be specified.
+Crusher provides a default configuration which only requires the `data directory` to be specified.
 For a more advanced usage, the whole `CairoConfiguration` interface can be overridden.